sabhiram/sabhiram.github.io/_drafts/2018-06-21-using_python_generators_with_go.md

 }
 ```

-The important thing to note is the `import "C"` shenanigans.
 The `C` import exposes all underlying C functions (standard or linked against explicitly).
 The comment (or comments) that come directly before the `import "C"` line is referred to as the `preamble` and is treated as a C-header during the compilation of the C code in the program (this is special in cgo).

 The next interesting thing to notice is the `#cgo` directive.
 These are used to set the `CFLAGS`, `CPPFLAGS`, `CXXFLAGS` and `LDFLAGS` as required by the program.
 Since we do not have any explicit libraries to link (yet), the `LDFLAGS` directive above is left empty.

-Which when run from a terminal would result in:
+When the above program is run, we see the three invocations of `printf` resulting in writes to stdout.

 ```shell
 $ go run simple_c.go
 X = 1